GitLab Advanced CI/CD - Hands-On Lab: Configurations for Complex Processes

 2. Under Merge options, click the options Enable merged results pipeline, Pipelines must succeed, and Enable merge trains.

-3. At the bottom of the page, select Save changes.
+3. At the bottom of the section, select Save changes.

 Task B. Running a merge train